alaskaair.com responsive redesign (2014)

 I served as design manager on this project, leading a team of 5 user experience designers and providing input into the work of four visual designers.

-- improve merchandising
+- modernize the user experience & improve merchandising

 - make the homepage and navigation responsive